Jacob-Bankston/Markdown-Notes/react-native-meetup.md

 A wrapper to allow more interactions and calls for specific sections of your application.
 Allows you do compartmentalize the different portions of your application.

+## Expo Tabs

+Gives you a template with multiple pages on your application with tabs on the bottom of the application.

 ## AWS Amplify

 There are a lot of features to the web services that are similar to the services from Google like Firebase